WHERE IS YOUR TREASURE HERE OR THERE?

 First finger: Disable the little finger, perhaps with a rubber band, and you will do this with each additional finger.
 This finger appears to be the least important, unless you want to wear a ring.
 Now pick something up with the other 4 fingers not using that little finger.
 The hand functions reasonably well with the 4 you have left.
 Try it, am I right?
 However, double your hand into a fist and do not use the little finger.
 I see a much weaker fist without the little finger!

 Second finger: When a person marries it is traditional to place a symbol of love and devotion on this second finger.
 It is normally referred to as the ring finger.
-Demonstrate now how your hand functions when the ring finger is disable using only the other four fingers.
+Demonstrate now how your hand functions when the ring finger is disabled using only the other four fingers.
 The hand is limited in activities, useful but limited.

 Third finger: The middle finger appears to be more of a stabilizer to the other 4 and this is very significant.
-The hand still functions with the other 4 it, but in a notably limited capacity.
+The hand still functions with the other 4 but in a notably limited capacity.
 Also notice that this finger is the longest of the 5.
 However, when you make a fist of all 5 fingers, they appear to be of the same length.
 Why is this significant?
 They are now working as a unit, and we all know the value of a fist.

 Fourth finger: This finger is called the index finger or the pointer.
 It functions very well with all four of the other fingers.
 Actually, it may be used more often than the three just mentioned, but without those other three its effectiveness is severely limited, and I emphasize the word severely.